 Embodiment & Somatics

 Somatics and embodiment, the practice of engaging in a conscious relationship with the innate wisdom of the body, forms the basis of my practice and my lens on interpersonal work.
 I see the alignment of internal values with external action and experience as a key aspect of embodiment work.
 As a somatic practitioner, I have specific training in coaching, working with the breath, and sexuality and consensual touch.
-My biggest influences in somatics come from my work with the Institute for the Study of Somatic Sex Education, at which I currently serve as the BIPOC Faculty Liaison.
+My biggest influences in somatics come from my work with the Institute for the Study of Somatic Sex Education, at which I currently serve as Adjunct Faculty.

 Intimacy Educator Training with Caffyn Jesse

-Numa Somatics and Numa Breathwork 500 hour training with Trevor Yelich (in progress)
+Numa Somatics and Numa Breathwork 500 hour training with Trevor Yelich (in progress, the program has been discontinued)

 Breathwork Healer 100 hour Training with Pranayama Sadhana